Eric-Carlton/PokemonGoReader/Readme.md

   If you use a Google account and have two factor authentication enabled, you will need to [generate an app password](https://security.google.com/settings/security/apppasswords) and use that to log in.

-* **There's a lot of information in the table layout, some of which I don't even care about.
-Is it possible to remove some of the noise?**

-  Sure!
-There's configuration available for this.
-Go to webapp/services/properties.service.ts and look for the pokemonTableStats property.
-Just remove anything from that array that you don't want to see in your table.
-Once [issue #64](https://github.com/Eric-Carlton/PokemonGoReader/issues/64) is implemented, you'll be able to change this from the UI.

 * **I want to allow other computers on my local network to access the tool from my computer.
 Is that possible?**

   It sure is!
 You do, however, need to make some configuration changes.